-But high returns don’t happen right away.
+However, high returns don’t happen right away.
 They take hard work and a thorough understanding of how to make the most of an investment.
-Therefore, it’s important to take some proper steps so you can see some real income from your commercial real estate.
+Therefore, it’s essential to take some proper steps so you can see some real income from your commercial real estate.

 Much of the success of your property depends on the initial deal made.
-It’s easy to be duped when you overpay for a property or miss damages that mean costly repairs.
+It’s easy to get duped when you overpay for a property or miss damages that mean costly repairs.
 Commercial buildings have unique plumbing problems, for example, that can cost thousands to fix.
-Problems with electrical work, the foundation, mold, the roof, and other major fixes can also lead to lost money that can’t be made up with your annual returns.
+Issues with electrical work, the foundation, mould, the roof, and other significant fixes can also lead to lost money that you won’t make up through your annual returns.

 When searching for the right property, always have a qualified home inspector accompany you.
 They’ll search for signs of serious damage and provide you with cost estimates.
-This can either help you avoid a bad property or be used in negotiations to get a better deal.
+This can either help you avoid a bad property or give you leverage in negotiations to get a better deal.